metaplex-foundation/docs/docs/candy-machine-v2/09-withdraw.md

 :::tip

 The example commands are directed at devnet with the `-e devnet` option.
-To target your withdraw command to Mainnet Beta, replace that option with `-e mainnet-beta`
+To target your withdraw command to Mainnet Beta, replace that option with `-e mainnet-beta`.

 :::